linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-7-backups-with-velero.md

       - `velero client config get features`

 ## Testing
+I'll go through a specific example that should work to follow along if you've followed the series up to now.
+Otherwise, there are some good examples in the docs that you can reference: https://velero.io/docs/v1.15/examples/

 ### Manual Backup/Restore
 Let's back up the traefik namespace:
 - `velero backup create traefik-backup --include-namespaces traefik`